COVID-19 Financial Assistance Resources for US and Canadian Businesses to Use Now

 The IRS is also offering a refundable tax credit for employers in businesses forced to close or partially close or who suffered more than 50% loss of gross revenue.
 The credit is designed to encourage businesses to keep employees on their payroll and represents a tax credit of 50% of up to $10,000 in wages paid by an eligible employer whose business has been financially impacted by COVID-19.

-State and Local Business Assistance for Businesses Impacted by COVID-19State and local municipalities are offering assistance to businesses in their jurisdictions.
+State and local municipalities are offering assistance to businesses in their jurisdictions.
 Check with your governor’s website for the latest information about relief available in your area.
 Use the National Governors Association list of governors’ websites to start your search.
 Also, check with your local government for any other assistance options.

 Canada’s COVID-19 Economic Response Plan offers support for affected individuals, businesses, and industries, including:

 The CEWS subsidy covers 75% of an employee’s wages—up to $847 per week—for a 12-week period, from March 15 to June 6, 2020.
 The program is for employers of all sizes and across all sectors who have suffered a drop in gross revenues of at least 15% in March, and 30% in April and May.
 The government also instituted a 10% reduction in the payroll deduction for three months.

 Income tax amounts are deferred until after August 31, 2020.
 No interest or penalties will accumulate on these amounts during this period.
 Likewise, sales tax payments are deferred until June 30, 2020.

 The BCAP provides access to capital with $40 billion of additional support through the Business Development Bank of Canada (BDC) and Export Development Canada (EDC).
 In addition, the Canada Emergency Business Account offers interest-free loans of up to $40,000 to small businesses and not-for-profits, to help cover their operating costs during a period where their revenues have been temporarily reduced.